See how these local retired police dogs are rewarded

 About Veterans & First Responders Foundation

-The Veterans & First Responders Foundation exists to provide the support that First Responders, Veterans, Military, K-9s, and their families need to live the fulfilling lives they deserve.
-Through best-in-class programming, resources met
+The Veterans & First Responders Foundation exists to provide the support that First Responders, Veterans, Military, K-9s and their families need to live the fulfilling lives they deserve.
+Through best-in-class programming, resources, methods, and technologies, our nation’s heroes can process trauma, stay connected, and start to heal.
+We maintain a dedicated focus on mental health services and support such as wellness evaluations, therapy sessions, counseling to address depression and anxiety, and much more.